-If your bank agrees to a mortgage repayment holiday, you don't have to make any repayments during the agreed period.
+If your bank agrees to a loan repayment deferral, you don't have to make any repayments during the agreed period.
 Despite the temporary relief this provides, you will end up owing even more because interest continues to be added to your debt.
-At the end of the holiday, you will have to increase repayments to repay the loan within the original term or extend the term of the loan.
+At the end of the deferral period, you will have to increase repayments to repay the loan within the original term or extend the term of the loan.

 Before taking up this option, make sure you know:

-- the total amount owing on your loan at the end of the holiday
+- the total amount owing on your loan at the end of the deferral period

 - your new repayment amount